lesovsky/pgcenter/README.md

 - Toggle displaying system tables and indexes for tables and indexes statistics;
 - Reset PostgreSQL statistics counters;
 - Start psql session.

+#### Recommendations:
+- run pgCenter on the same host with PostgreSQL.
+When pgCenter works with remote PostgreSQL, some features will not work, eg. config editing, logfile viewing, system monitoring functions.
+- run pgCenter under database SUPERUSER account, eg. postgres.
+Some internal PostgreSQL information, system functions or data from views available only for privileged accounts.

 #### Install notes: